simul/simul.github.io/tutorials/clouds/variables.md

 Variables
 =============
 This list of variables is grouped by how they affect the clouds, along with where they are located.
-Variables in the Red tables are located on the Keyframe, Green are in the Layer andBlue variables are on the trueSKYSequenceActor.
+Variables in the Red tables are located on the Keyframe, Green are in the Layer and Blue variables are on the trueSKYSequenceActor.

 Main
 ============